Privacy Policy

 Halora has been built around the principle of data minimisation.
 We do not:

-- Collect your name, email address, phone number, or any contact information
+- Collect your phone number or any contact details

 - Use analytics SDKs (no Mixpanel, no Amplitude, no Firebase Analytics, no Google Analytics)